auth0/docs/articles/quickstart/spa/angular-beta/_includes/_centralized_login.md

 The main setup work is being carried out inside `ngOnInit`, where the RxJS `BehaviorSubject` instances are being used.
 Whenever the values of these change, the Navbar component will react to those changes and provide an updated UI.

 Functions are provided to log in and log out the user using `loginWithRedirect` and `logout` directly on the Auth0 client.
 In the login scenario, a URI is provided that indicates where Auth0 should redirect to once authentication is complete.
-This URL must be registered with Auth0 as an Allowed Callback URL in order for login to work.
+For login to work, this URL must be specified as an **Allowed Callback URL** in your [application settings](${manage_url}/#/applications/${account.clientId}/settings).

 Next, configure the UI for the `navbar` component by opening the `src/app/navbar/navbar.component.html` file and replacing its contents with the following: